Skip to Content

 Warning

 The Jitterbit.GetVar and Jitterbit.SetVar functions are designed to allow the use of variables that contain periods within the variable name.
 However, using periods in a variable name is not recommended.
 As the value will be converted to a string when the variable is set, these functions cannot be used with complex data types such as arrays, dictionaries, or JSON objects.
-Instead, it is recommended that you create Jitterbit variables without periods and instead use underscores in place of periods and use the standard dollar sign $ syntax as described in Global Variables.
+Instead, it is recommended that you create global variables without periods and instead use underscores in place of periods and use the standard dollar sign $ syntax as described in Global variables.

 The Jitterbit.GetVar function retrieves a previously assigned Jitterbit global variable (a variable prefixed with "Jitterbit").
 The returned value is the appropriate data type.